blue-stone-j/blue-stone-j.github.io/_posts/os/linux/2022-11-25-linux-learning.md

 2. install ceres 2.1.0
 3. uninstall glog 0.4.0
 4. install glog 0.6.0
-5. failed to compile a C++ package because glog cloudn't be found.
+5. failed to compile a C++ package because glog couldn't be found.
 solution: compile and install ceres again.

 ##### 34 no grub of Ubuntu after motherboard replacement

-1. prepare a USB drive intalled `Ubuntu Live`
+1. prepare a USB drive installed `Ubuntu Live`
 2. power-off computer, insert drive, power-on computer
 3. select drive to boot, select `Try Ubuntu`
 4. connect to network
 5. open a terminal and input `sudo add-apt-repository ppa:yannubuntu/boot-repair`, `sudo apt-get update`, `sudo apt-get install -y boot-repair` in sequence.
 6. run `boot-repair` to start this tool and select `Recommended repair`.
 7. reboot when repairing is completed.

 ##### 35 can't get into ubuntu when boot